S-V-Karthigeyan/S-V-Karthigeyan/README.md

 ---

-## About me
+## 👋 About me

 - 💻 Creating bugs and fixing them 😄
-- 📚 I'm currently learning ...
+- 🚀 Hands-on experience in HTML, CSS and JS
 - 🎯 Goal: Become a skilled Full Stack Developer
 - ⚡ Fun fact: I love building clean and responsive UI